-Air sealing is one of the most cost-effective ways to boost efficiency and save money in your home or business.
+Air sealing is one of the most cost-effective ways to boost efficiency and save energy on heating and cooling.

 DIY vs. Hiring a Contractor

 DIY opportunities to improve air sealing include weather-stripping windows and doors, attic hatches, and pull-down stairs.
 For more tips on air sealing common infiltration points, watch our how-to videos.
 For even greater savings, consider hiring a professional who can address health and safety issues with proper ventilation.
 Either way, we recommend pairing air-sealing improvements with other weatherization upgrades to get the most out of your efforts.

 - Reduce drafts and increase comfort for residents, employees, and customers